 - Pay these consultants and collaborators for the time and value they add to this business

-- Promote minority voices and experiences through my podcast (forthcoming!) and articles
+- Promote minority voices and experiences through my articles and content

 - Properly cite sources for content and information when the source is known